Jeffersonian democracy: Westward expansion

 Territorial expansion of the United States was a major goal of the Jeffersonians because it would produce new farm lands for yeomen farmers.
-The Jeffersonians wanted to integrate the Indians into American society, or remove further west those tribes that refused to integrate.
-However Sheehan (1974) argues that the Jeffersonians, with the best of goodwill toward the Indians, destroyed their distinctive cultures with its misguided benevolence.
+The Jeffersonians wanted to integrate the Indians into American society or remove further west those tribes that refused to integrate.
+However, Sheehan (1974) argues that the Jeffersonians, with the best of goodwill toward the Indians, destroyed their distinctive cultures with their misguided benevolence.

 The Jeffersonians took enormous pride in the bargain they reached with France in the Louisiana Purchase of 1803.
 It opened up vast new fertile farmlands from Louisiana to Montana.
-Jefferson saw the West as an economic safety valve which would allow people in the crowded East to own farms.
-However, established New England political interests feared the growth of the West and a majority in the Federalist Party opposed the purchase.
+Jefferson saw the West as an economic safety valve that would allow people in the crowded East to own farms.
+However, established New England political interests feared the growth of the West, and a majority in the Federalist Party opposed the purchase.
 Jeffersonians thought the new territory would help maintain their vision of the ideal republican society, based on agricultural commerce, governed lightly and promoting self-reliance and virtue.

-The Jeffersonians' dream did not come to pass as the Louisiana Purchase was a turning point in the history of American imperialism.
-The farmers with whom Jefferson identified conquered the West, often through violence against Native Americans.
+Jeffersonians' dream did not come to pass as the Louisiana Purchase was a turning point in the history of American imperialism.
+The farmers that Jefferson identified with conquered the West, often through violence against Native Americans.
 Jefferson himself sympathized with Native Americans, but that did not stop him from enacting policies that would continue the trend towards the dispossession of their lands.

 Economics

 Jeffersonian agrarians held that the economy of the United States should rely more on agriculture for strategic commodities than on industry.
 Jefferson specifically believed: "Those who labor in the earth are the chosen people of God, if He ever had a chosen people, whose breast He has made His peculiar deposit for substantial and genuine virtue".
-However, Jeffersonian ideals are not opposed to all manufacturing, rather he believed that all people have the right to work to provide for their own subsistence and that an economic system which undermines that right is unacceptable.
+However, Jeffersonian ideals are not opposed to all manufacturing, rather Jefferson believed that all people have the right to work to provide for their own subsistence and that an economic system which undermines that right is unacceptable.

-Jefferson's belief was that unlimited expansion of commerce and industry would lead to the growth of a class of wage laborers who relied on others for income and sustenance.
-The workers would no longer be independent voters.
-Such a situation, Jefferson feared, would leave the American people vulnerable to political subjugation and economic manipulation.
-The solution Jefferson came up with was, as scholar Clay Jenkinson noted, "a graduated income tax that would serve as a disincentive to vast accumulations of wealth and would make funds available for some sort of benign redistribution downward" as well as tariffs on imported articles, which were mainly purchased by the wealthy.
+Jefferson believed the expansion of industry and trade could lead to the development of a class of wage laborers reliant on others for income and sustenance.
+It would result in workers who were dependent voters.
+This belief made Jefferson apprehensive that Americans were at risk of economic exploitation and political coercion.
+Jefferson's solution was, as scholar Clay Jenkinson noted, "a graduated income tax that would serve as a disincentive to vast accumulations of wealth and would make funds available for some sort of benign redistribution downward", as well as tariffs on imported articles, which were mainly purchased by the wealthy.
 In 1811, Jefferson wrote a friend: